 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss options on the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Whiplash, among other automobile accident injuries, are frequently reported by victims of an auto collision, regardless of the severity and grade of the accident.
 The sheer force of an impact can cause damage or injury to the cervical spine, as well as to the rest of the spine.
 Whiplash is generally the result of an abrupt, back-and-forth jolt of the head and neck in any direction.
 Fortunately, a variety of treatments are available to treat automobile accident injuries.

-The information herein on "Understanding the Signs and Symptoms of Whiplash Injuries" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Understanding the Signs and Symptoms of Whiplash Injuries" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.